avllee21/P2P-Machine-Learning/README.md

 ### Example for ML functions

-Adding ML node (which automatically becomes the server)
+Adding ML node (this is needed to utilize ML functions)
 ```
 cd <location of root of repo>
 python start.py